jackyzha0/jackyzha0.github.io/content/thoughts/economics.md

 -   **Unlimited needs**: Greedy humans have essentially unlimited needs for those resources.

 However, assumptions in the early economic models of human behaviour are problematic:
 1. Homo economicus: The most common behavioral model assumes that humans are atomic individuals who operate rationally and selfishly.
-We know now that humans have limited attention, are contextually altruistic, are highly tribal, and exhibit a wide range of irrational cognitive biases.
+We know now that humans have limited attention, are contextually altruistic, are highly [tribe-flourishing](thoughts/tribe-flourishing.md), and exhibit a wide range of irrational cognitive biases.
 2. Individuals are the best judge of their needs: Our brains are not conscious of the base psychological processes driving some of our most pressing needs and are thus unable to value relationships rationally.
 3. Weak social modeling: Most economics models ignore basic human behavior such as friendship networks, affiliation networks, limits on cognitive resources (ex: attention) or altruism.